 BWinterferer Bandwidth of the interferer

+BWintraCA Aggregated channel bandwidth for intraband CA with or without contiguous RBs allocation, expressed in MHz.
+BWintraCA = BWChannel_CA in case of contiguous RBs allocation.
+BWintraCA is the frequency separation between the lower edge of the lowest allocated RB and the higher edge of the highest allocated RB in case of non-contiguous RBs allocation.

 Ceil(x) Rounding upwards; ceil(x) is the smallest integer such that ceil(x) ≥ x

 EIRP1 The measured total EIRP based on the beam the UE chooses autonomously (corresponding beam) to transmit in the direction of the incoming DL signal, which is based on beam correspondence without relying on UL beam sweeping